 4. It takes the right amount of water

 The thing that kills most plants is not the light.
-Instead, it’s people either under watering or over-watering.
+Instead, it’s people either under-watering or over-watering.
 Just because certain plants thrive in low light, doesn’t mean they need less water.

-In fact, some low light plants require quite a bit.
+In fact, some low-light plants require quite a bit.
 A professional plant technician knows what type of plants you have on sight and has knowledge about just the right water levels.

 5. It takes design skills

-Sometimes plants in an atrium seem like a last minute afterthought.
+Sometimes plants in an atrium seem like a last-minute afterthought.
 They get planted without much thought to design.
 For your atrium to really stand out, spend some time considering which plants look great next to each other.

 A trained plant designer will consider which plants will work nicely together when planted side-by-side.
-The right design element will create a space that really stands out and that employees will really want to use.
+The right design elements will create a space that really stands out and that employees will really want to use.